CPSC-1520/DanG-A05-CPSC-1520-Instructor-Workbook-2025-Jan/Agenda.md

 > ## Starter Kits
 >
-> To grab a starting point for the demo, you can use [**tiged**](https://github.com/tiged/tiged) (based on [`degit`](https://github.com/Rich-Harris/degit) by Rich Harris, creator of Svelte) to grab a copy of the demo folder from my workbook.
-Note that you will need to have `pnpm` installed and working on your computer.
+> To grab a starting point for any in-class demos or practices, you can use [**tiged**](https://github.com/tiged/tiged) (based on [`degit`](https://github.com/Rich-Harris/degit) by Rich Harris, creator of Svelte).
+It will allow you to grab a copy of the starter kit folder to put into your student workbook.
+>
+> You will need to have `pnpm` installed and working on your computer.
 Run the following code in the terminal from the **root** of your repository:
 >
 > ```bash
 > pnpm dlx tiged --disable-cache --force dgilleland/CPSC-1520-Workbook/sk/-how-to- ./src/-how-to-